EigenSolver/EIgenSolver/README.md

 me.say_hi()
 ```

-I am a Ph.D. student working in the area of quantum information and stochastic quantum dynamics.
-I develop highly efficient numerics in Julia to simulate quantum systems.
+I am a Ph.D. student working in the area of quantum information.
+I develop highly efficient numerics in Julia to simulate open quantum systems.
 In my leisure time, I love programming and solving mathematical puzzles.

 Aside from my research, I also have a broad curiosity about trending technologies such as the LLM-based autonomous agent or decentralized networks of Web 3.0.